 The Company is committed to high standards of professional and ethical conduct in all activities.
 The Company's reputation for honesty and integrity among its stakeholders is key to the success of the business.
 The transparency, honesty, integrity and accountability of the Company's financial, administrative and management practices is vital.
 These high standards guide the decisions of the Board and are relied upon by the Company's stakeholders and the financial markets.
 For these reasons, it is critical to maintain a workplace where concerns regarding questionable business practices can be raised without fear of any discrimination, retribution, or harassment.
-In 2021, the Company received a total of seven confidential reports through its Ethics Line.
-Of these reports, none involved financial reporting or internal controls over financial reporting, and none involved allegations against a director or officer of the Company.
-All reports have been investigated and closed.
+In 2022, the Company received a total of three confidential reports through its Ethics Line.
+Of these reports, none involved financial reporting or internal controls over financial reporting.
+All reports received have been investigated and closed.